-By setting R{NOM} equal to R25, the previous equations result in $r{HOT} = 0.536$ and $r{COLD} = 3.25$.
+By setting $R{NOM}$ equal to R25, the above equations result in $r{HOT}$ = 0.536 and $r{COLD}$ = 3.25.
 Referencing these ratios to the Vishay Resistance-Temperature Curve 1 chart gives a hot trip point of about 40°C and a cold trip point of about 0°C. The difference between the hot and cold trip points is approximately 40°C.

-By using a bias resistor, R{NOM} , different in value from R25, the hot and cold trip points can be moved in either direction.
-The temperature span will change somewhat due to the nonlinear behavior of the thermistor.
+By using a bias resistor, $R{NOM}$ , different in value from R25, the hot and cold trip points can be moved in either direction.
+The temperature span will change somewhat due to the non-linear behavior of the thermistor.
 The following equations can be used to easily calculate a new value for the bias resistor: